 - Tenancies Up to 2 per annum

-With many members of chambers having been involved in the leading cases in their fields, this chambers continues to grow its reputation for quality and innovative legal services.
+Members of chambers are regularly involved in the leading cases in their fields and chambers continues to grow its reputation for quality and innovative legal services.
 These services are supported by a professional and dedicated clerking and management team who provide a transparent and client driven service.

 Type of work undertaken

-• Evidence of legal experience (such as mini-pupillages, marshalling and other legal work experience).
+• Evidence of legal experience (such as mini-pupillages, marshalling and other work experience)

-Chambers are looking for academically bright and commercially practical pupils who have the ability to intereact well with clients and chambers members and staff.
+• Chambers are looking for academically bright and commercially practical pupils who have the ability to interact well with clients and chambers members and staff

 This Firm's Rankings in